Ada-Developers-Academy/core-projects/pygame-blob/intro.md

 ## Project

-Pyblobs will be a **2-day project**.
-The first day will consist of a tutorial which can be done independently.
-The second day will consist of working in pairs to extend the project made from the tutorial.
+Pyblobs is a **2-day project**.
+The first day you will make an animation in pygame by completing a tutorial independently.
+The second day we will review the content of the tutorial together in round tables and then you will work in pairs to extend and enhance your animations.

 ## Tutorial